-GDOL considers that fraud is committed when an applicant knowingly distorts or conceals facts with the purpose of obtaining or increasing benefit amount.
-If an applicant is found to have committed fraud, they will be subject to the following penalties:
+GDOL considers that fraud is committed when you knowingly distorts or conceals facts with the purpose of obtaining or increasing the benefit amount.
+If you are found to have committed fraud, you will be subject to the following penalties:

-- A penalty of 15 percent of the total amount must be paid.
+A penalty of 15 % of the total amount must be paid

-- The claimant will not be allowed to collect unemployment benefits for the rest of the calendar quarter, and a year after the quarter.
+You will not be allowed to collect unemployment benefits for the rest of the calendar quarter, and a year after the quarter

-- The claimant may also be subject to civil or criminal penalties.
+You may also be subject to civil or criminal penalties

-A claimant may voluntarily repay the dues with a lump sum payment or in the form of planned installments.
-If a claimant fails to voluntarily pay the excessive amount, GDOL may take one of the following decisions:
+You may voluntarily repay the dues with a lump sum payment or in the form of planned installments.
+If you fail to voluntarily pay the excessive amount, GDOL may take one of the following decisions:

 Job Training Assistance

 GDOL has many training programs in place to help people find suitable employment opportunities.
-In addition to providing unemployment benefits, the Career Centers also organize workshops and events with the intention of helping the job-seekers to improve their skills.
+In addition to providing unemployment benefits in Georgia, the Career Centers also organize workshops and events with the intention of helping the job-seekers to improve their skills.